 - Keep an eye on events organized by Nymble on KTH Campus

-- Participate in CommUnity-Sweden events and Speaker Series
+- Participate in The specified item was not found. events and Speaker Series

 - Aurora: To track the Aurora Borealis during winter and decide the best times to visit Kiruna or go to Bjorksatra beach to try and catch a glimpse of it.